-For enterprise accounts, the network administrators now have access to a tool called Data Audit Logs, which tracks and shows changes made in your system.
+For enterprise accounts, administrators now have access to a tool called Data Audit Logs, which tracks and shows changes made in your system.
 This feature is useful when you want to look back at what changes have occurred and, perhaps more importantly, which user made them.

 On the Data Audit Log page, you have access to the following parameters for all of your data audit logs:

-- Change – The type of change made; e.g. updated, deleted, inserted, etc.
+- Change – The type of change made, e.g., updated, deleted, inserted, etc.

 - User IP Address – The IP address the change was made from